-Times interest earned or (TIE) is a metric that helps to measure a company’s ability to meet the interest payments on its debt.
-To calculate TIE or interest coverage ratio we use earnings before interest and taxes (EBIT) and the total interest payable, including on bonds and other debts.
+Times interest earned (TIE) is a metric that helps to measure a company’s ability to meet the interest payments on its debt.
+To calculate the TIE or interest coverage ratio, we use earnings before interest and taxes (EBIT) and the total interest payable, including bonds and other debts.

 TIE indicates whether or not the company earns enough to cover its interest charges.
-It is mostly used by lenders to ascertain if a prospective borrower can be given a loan or not.
+Lenders mostly use it to ascertain if a prospective borrower can be given a loan or not.

 Times interest earned is also considered by many to be a solvency ratio as it tells the ability of a firm to meet its interest and debt obligations.
-And, since the interest payments are for a long-term basis, the interest expenses are a fixed expense.
+And, since the interest payments are for a long-term basis, the interest expenses are fixed expenses.
 If a company is unable to meet its interest expense, it may go bankrupt.
-And, this is why TIE is seen as a solvency ratio.
+And this is why TIE is seen as a solvency ratio.

 Let’s understand TIE with the help of an example.
 Suppose a business has an EBIT of $100000 and interest payable on the loan is $25000.
 In this case, TIE will be 4 ($100000/$25000).
 This means the company earns four times the money that it needs to pay as interest.

 Higher TIE is good both for the lenders and borrowers.
 But, a usually big TIE could also mean that the company is “too safe” and is missing on productive opportunities.
 On the other hand, a TIE of lower than one indicates the company may not have sufficient funds to meet the debt obligation.

 To know if the TIE of a company is “safe” or “too face,” or “low,” one must compare it with the companies operating in the same industry.